rocketfuel/sdbc/DIALECT.md

 A class should be created for each kind of query the DBMS supports.
 JDBC allows calling `.updateCount()` on a `ResultSet` that is a `SELECT` statement, which is absurd.
 Instead, create a query with methods that make sense for each query type.

 For each query class, there should be a type class.
-The query classes should provide factory methods for type classes.
+If appropriate, query classes should provide factory methods for type classes.
 There should be optional syntax on types which are members of query type classes.
 For instance, if there is a `Selectable[Int, Value]` in scope, then `3.option[Value]()` can get the `Value` whose primary key is `3`.

 SDBC queries should provide support for FS2 streams, pipes, and sinks.